 - Moment.js - Date and time library

-Express offers a basic package of features that you need for a Website or service, and is the most popular choice.
+Express offers the basic elements that you need for a Website or service, along with support for a large range of plugins, and is the most popular choice.
 Feathers builds on Express to provide support for REST APIs, real-time messaging, database access, and other capabilities.
 The hapi framework is designed for larger applications.
-Fastify is an emerging alternative to Express and Hapi.
+Fastify is an emerging alternative to Express and hapi that can use Express plugins.

 Use the axios library for your Web client software, such as downloading files or working with APIs.
 The HTTP software that is included with Node.js uses callbacks, rather than the newer promises style of API.